Catherine Barry: Chicago Stars

-Barry was invited to train as a non-roster player with Chicago Stars FC in the 2025 preseason.
-On March 13, 2025, Chicago announced that the club had signed Barry to her first professional contract on a short-term roster relief deal.
-The next day, Barry made her professional debut as a second-half substitute against the Orlando Pride in the season opener.
-On April 10, she signed a new short-term deal through June.
-She made four appearances all in relief of Ally Schlegel during her time with the Stars.
+Barry joined the Chicago Stars as a non-roster trialist in the National Women's Soccer League (NWSL) preseason in January 2025.
+On March 13, the club announced they had signed Barry to her first professional contract on a roster relief deal.
+She made her professional debut the next day as a late substitute in the season-opening 6–0 loss to the Orlando Pride.
+On April 10, she signed a new short-term contract through June.
+She made 4 appearances for the club.